X icon white, transparent background.

 Reviews also allow leaders to ensure workers feel supported and challenged while giving them guidance on the skills they need to improve.
 Finally, keeping track of team performance lets employers and management teams identify knowledge gaps, consider hiring needs, and assign training budgets.

-However, since performance appraisals are often part of the criteria for compensation and promotion assessments, they sometimes have a finger-pointing nature.
-That’s why we advocate for reviews to be centered around employee development — whatever your salary structure is.
+However, since performance evaluations are often part of the criteria for compensation and promotion assessments, they sometimes have a finger-pointing nature.
+That’s why we advocate for companies to embrace continuous performance management and make reviews all about development and growth.

 📈 According to a piece published in the Harvard Business Review, “regular conversations about performance and development change the focus to building the workforce your organization needs to be competitive both today and years from now.”

 💡 Need some actionable insights into conducting development-focused reviews?
-Check out our list of perfomance review tips for managers.
+Check out our list of performance review tips for managers.

 The purpose of compensation plans